wehlutyk/thesis/content/3-gistr-2-related.md

 These effects range from the stereotypical personification of objects [@bangerter_transformation_2000], the favouring of negative story aspects [@bebbington_sky_2017] or the increased hierarchical encoding of events [@mesoudi_hierarchical_2004], to biases in favour of social [@mesoudi_bias_2006] or counter-intuitive aspects of stories [@norenzayan_memory_2006;@barrett_spreading_2001].
 Other effects such as the role of emotions in the selection of items to reproduce [@heath_emotional_2001;@eriksson_corpses_2014], or conformity and prestige biases [@acerbi_did_2017] have been studied by focusing on the individual transmission step on which the evolution of content hinges.

-Often, such effects are identified by selecting two or more minimally different types content and contrasting the way they evolve in transmission chains (for instance measuring the speed at which they are degraded).
+Often, such effects are identified by selecting two or more minimally different types of content and contrasting the way they evolve in transmission chains (for instance measuring the rate at which they are degraded).
 When a type of content is significantly better transmitted than other types, it signals that a bias is acting on that contrast dimension.
 The technique is useful in the context of selectionist models of culture, as it identifies examples of biases which could create selection pressures for specific cultural types and thus drive cultural evolution.
+It is also relevant to the Cultural Attraction framework, which focuses on the aspects of culture for which reconstructive processes are more important than selection.
-In is also relevant to the more recent approach introduced by @claidiere_how_2014, which proposes the use of evolutionary causal matrices to model the change processes which are attraction-based, rather than selection-based.
+For instance, the approach introduced more recently by @claidiere_how_2014 proposes to use evolutionary causal matrices to model such attraction-based processes in cultural evolution, and could gain insight from the trends observed in transmission chains.
+In the terminology of @morin_how_2016, selectionist models focus on how culture survives in spite of wear-and-tear, and cultural attraction focuses on how culture survives in spite of possible flops, where a given item fails to elicit sufficient interest to be recreated at all.
+In theory, both these processes can be observed in transmission chains.
-However, the method gives little insight into the mechanisms that give rise to such contrasts, their commonalities and differences, what they depend on, and how exactly they can be explained in terms of cognitive and situated processing.
+However, in its current implementation focused on contrasting outcomes, the technique gives little insight into the underlying mechanisms at work, their commonalities and differences, what they depend on, and how exactly they can be explained in terms of cognitive and situated processing.

 Indeed, understanding the mechanisms behind transformations in chains, or even only quantitatively describing the details of said transformations, remains very much a challenge.
 This is especially true in the linguistic domain, where the complexity of language hinders most attempts to understand what is going on in a transformation.